-2019 Blue Badge scheme: Hidden disability changes set for summer introduction
+2019 Blue Badge scheme: Hidden disability changes introduced

-The blue badge disabled parking scheme is undergoing its biggest shake-up since it was introduced in 1970, with a host of changes set to be introduced from 30 August 2019.
+The blue badge disabled parking scheme has undergone its biggest shake-up since it was introduced in 1970, with a host of changes introduced from 30 August 2019.
 But what exactly is changing?

-The biggest change is that from 30 August, people with hidden disabilities will be granted access to the scheme too.
+The biggest change is that people with hidden disabilities have been granted access to the scheme too.
 The idea is that people with less obvious health conditions, such as autism, will have the same right to park in disabled bays as those with physical disabilities.

 The change follows a consultation that found many people with mental health problems struggle with the same travel issues as those with physical disabilities.
 Local authorities will receive £1.7m in funding to help them cope with the expected increase in applications.

 Charities have welcomed the change, but some are worried that the badges “aren’t worth the paper they’re printed on” if allocated disabled parking spaces don’t increase at the same rate as applications.

 So what exactly constitutes a ‘hidden disability’, and how will the changes help people?